Arizona Cost of Living

 APS vs. SRP… not the same utility

 The Phoenix metro is split between two utilities with fundamentally different pricing structures.
 APS is investor-owned and regulated by the Arizona Corporation Commission.
 SRP is a quasi-governmental public power utility with its own elected board.
 Which one serves your address is determined by location, and they overlap in ways that are not intuitive.
 Two homes on the same street can be on different utilities.
-A dedicated full-time agent who works this submarket every day knows which side of the line you’ll land on before you write the offer.
+A dedicated full-time agent/broker that works this submarket every day knows which side of the line you’ll land on before you write the offer.

 Water and sewer

-Home & Auto Insurance
+Arizona Home & Auto Insurance

 Homeowners insurance

-The average Arizona home insurance premium runs $2,158 to $2,530 per year for typical $300,000 to $400,000 dwelling coverage.
-State Farm, USAA, and Progressive run cheapest in most markets.
-Farmers and Allstate run highest.
-Wildfire-prone areas (Prescott, Sedona, Flagstaff, Payson, Show Low, Pinetop, Sierra Vista) face premium surcharges or, in some cases, outright non-renewals.
-Roof age over 15 years is the single biggest factor pushing premiums higher or causing carrier refusals.
-A dedicated full-time agent in your target market knows which neighborhoods are facing carrier pullout right now… that intel is not on any public website.
+Wildfire-prone areas (Prescott, Sedona, Flagstaff, Payson, Show Low, Pinetop, Sierra Vista, and now outer Phoenix suburbs like Anthem and Cave Creek) face premium surcharges or outright non-renewals.
+Roof age over 15 years is the single biggest factor pushing Arizona housing costs higher through insurance refusals.
+A dedicated full-time agent/broker in your target market knows which neighborhoods are facing carrier pullout right now.

 Auto insurance